Hypertrophic Cardiomyopathy (HCM)

 HCM has been regarded as the most common cause of sudden cardiac death in young people and competitive athletes in North America, although it is rare.

-Hypertrophic cardiomyopathy is most often inherited and is the most common form of genetic heart disease.
+Hypertrophic cardiomyopathy is often inherited and is a common form of genetic heart disease.
 It can happen at any age, but most receive a diagnosis in middle age.

-It’s estimated that 1 in every 500 people have HCM, but a large percentage of patients are undiagnosed.
-Of those diagnosed, two-thirds have obstructive HCM and one-third have non-obstructive HCM.
+It’s estimated that as many as 1 in every 500 young people in the United States have HCM, but a large percentage of people are undiagnosed.
+Of those diagnosed, it is estimated that two-thirds have obstructive HCM and one-third have non-obstructive HCM.

 A cardiologist or pediatric cardiologist often diagnoses and treats HCM.
 You may also be referred to a cardiomyopathy center where the health care team has specialized training.